Beer Bacon Cheddar Apple Celeriac Sweet Potato Soup

 - Plain Greek yogurt or sour cream

-Add the chopped celery root and sweet potato and continue to cook, stirring occasionally, until vegetables have softened, but are still al dente, about 10 minutes.
+- Add the chopped celery root, sweet potato, and apple and continue to cook, stirring occasionally, until vegetables have softened, but are still al dente, about 10 minutes.

 *I used Redbridge gluten-free beer, which was great in the soup but not great for drinking (just my opinion, folks, just my opinion).
 If you use a different beer, I wouldn’t recommend using anything too hoppy, like an IPA.
 Hops do not a good soup make.
 The end.